of the U.S. population is involved in agriculture

 Precision agriculture uses technology to help farmers make decisions.
 Technology like drones to collect crop data, variable sprayers to regulate water usage and phone apps for real time feedback.LEARN MORE

-The College of Agriculture and Natural Resources (CANR) at Michigan State University (MSU) honored 13 leaders in agriculture and natural resources.
+The College of Agriculture and Natural Resources (CANR) at Michigan State University (MSU) will honor 11 leaders in agriculture and natural resources on March 12.